1,000+ Opportunities

 html Contact the Office of Homeland Security at TDOSHS_SROGrants@tn. gov or 615-295-5059.

-Based on current listing details, eligibility includes: Local law enforcement entities providing full-time SROs at Tennessee K-12 public and public charter schools; requires MOU between law enforcement agency and educational institution.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local law enforcement entities providing full-time SROs at Tennessee K-12 public and public charter schools; requires MOU between law enforcement agency and educational institution.
+Confirm the full requirements in the official notice before applying.